grisuno/LazyOwn/COMMANDS.md

 Replace `<domain>` with the actual domain name you want to query.

 ## psexec
-Executes the `impacket-psexec` command to run a remote command on a target machine using the `administrator` account.
+Copies the `rhost` IP address to the clipboard and updates the prompt with the IP address.

-1. Retrieves the target host IP from the `rhost` parameter.
+1. Retrieves the `rhost` IP address from the `self.params` parameter.
-2. Checks if the `rhost` parameter is valid using `check_rhost()`.
-If invalid, the function returns early.
+2. Checks if the `rhost` is valid using `check_rhost()`.
+If invalid, the function returns without making changes.
-3. Executes the `impacket-psexec` command with the `administrator` account on the target host.

-:param line: This parameter is not used in this command but is included for consistency with other methods.
+3. If `line` is 'clean', resets the custom prompt to its original state.
+4. Otherwise, updates the prompt to include the `rhost` IP address in the specified format.
+5. Copies the `rhost` IP address to the clipboard using `xclip`.
+6. Prints a message confirming that the IP address has been copied to the clipboard.

+:param line: This parameter determines whether the prompt should be reset or updated with the IP address.
+:type line: str
 :returns: None

 Manual execution:
 To manually run this command, use the following syntax:
-    impacket-psexec administrator@<target_host>
+    do_rhost <line>
-Replace `<target_host>` with the IP address or hostname of the target machine.
+Replace `<line>` with 'clean' to reset the prompt, or any other string to update the prompt with the IP address.

 ## rpcdump
 Executes the `rpcdump.py` script to dump RPC services from a target host.